Radio station app: Strategies to make it successful

 Let's fill in the blanks—As a listener, I want to set a sleep timer so I can leave the music on as I catch some z’s and not wake up to a drained battery.

 Create more user stories.
-Then come up with a prototype app with the basic features needed to satisfy the listener’s desires.
+Then come up with a prototype app bearing the basic features needed to satisfy the listener’s desires.